a-schild/NativeSelectExt7/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-NativeSelectExt7 is written by <...>
+NativeSelectExt7 is written by <a.schild@aarboard.ch>

 # Developer Guide